crwirth/JavaScript-Interview-Prep/README.md

 Answer: Hypertext Transfer Protocol (standard web) (How browsers and servers communicate)

+Question: How do you troubleshoot when something you are building is not working?

+Answer:

 Question: What happens when you type google into your browser and press go?

 Answer: